vmware-tanzu/community-edition/docs/designs/package-repositories-and-versioning.md

 In other words, it's metadata and images representing installable software for a Kubernetes cluster.
 A package can represent a single, deliverable, standalone piece of software, or a combination of distinct software bundled together to deliver a cohesive set of functionality.

 For the first case, let's consider the cert-manager package. cert-manager itself is a standalone piece of software that can be installed to your cluster.
 We have packaged cert-manager at versions `1.1.0` and `1.3.1`, and you are free to choose which version you would like to use.
-In our packaging of cert-manager, we have bundled only cert-manager and have versioned the package to align with the version of cert-manager inside of it.
+In our packaging of cert-manager, we have bundled only cert-manager and have versioned the package to align with the version of cert-manager contained within.

 | software | version | package version |
 | -------- | ------- | -------------- |
 | cert-manager | 1.1.0 | 1.1.0-vmware0 |
 | cert-manager | 1.3.1 | 1.3.1-vmware0 |

-However, this is wrong.
+However, in some respectes, this is wrong.
 The package should not track the version of the underlying software as we are versioning our package, not cert-manager and instead we should version as such:

 | software | package version | description |
 | -------- | --------------- | -------------- |
 | vmware-pkg-cert-manager | 1.0.0 | cert-manager 1.1.0 |
 | vmware-pkg-cert-manager | 1.1.0 | cert-manager 1.3.0 |

-For the other example, lets consider the Prometheus package.
+For the other example, let us consider the Prometheus package.
 It is actually a combination of Prometheus and Alert-Manager.
 Since the package is just called Prometheus, there is nothing on the surface that indicates it is actually a combination of 2 distinct pieces of software.
 The version of the package also tracks just Prometheus, leaving out alert-manager.
 Package authors are free to choose names and starting versions for their packages.

 | software | version | package version |
 | -------- | ------- | -------------- |